-The University of St Andrews Polo Club welcomes players of all levels, from those who’ve never seen a horse before coming to university to handicapped players.
-The club trains at Kinross Polo Club with Thom Bell, who also hires ponies for everything from friendlies and beach chukkas to national tournaments.
+The University of St Andrews Polo Club is a friendly club that welcomes players of all abilities, from experienced and handicapped players to those who have never sat on a horse before.
+The club trains at Kinross Polo Club with our qualified coach and pony hirer Thom Bell.
+Ponies are available for everything from friendly matches and beach chukkas to national tournaments.

-The club is coached by Thom Bell who owns Kinross Polo Club where all lessons take place and where the club plays its arena polo.
-Thom also teaches lessons for the Dundee and Perth Polo Club and is the only coach or pony hirer in Scotland who is registered with the Association of Polo Schools and Pony Hirers.
+The club is coached by Thom Bell who owns Kinross Polo Club where all lessons take place and where the club plays arena polo.
+Thom also teaches lessons for the Dundee and Perth Polo Club based at Errol, where we play on grass.
+He is the only coach and pony hirer in Scotland who is registered with the Association of Polo Schools and Pony Hirers.

 Teams & Competitions

-The Polo Club fields four Novice and two Beginners teams which compete in Scottish Student Sport (SSS) tournaments in Scotland and in Schools and Univerisities Polo Association (SUPA) competitions in England.
-The club also sends teams to play in the Beginners League at Kinross, which is SSS affiliated.
+The Polo Club regularly fields Novice and Beginner teams as well as Intermediate and Open level teams when player experience allows.
+We compete in Scottish Student Sport (SSS) tournaments in Scotland and in the Schools and Universities Polo Association (SUPA) competitions in England.
+The club also sends teams to play in tournaments hosted by other universities and Polo Clubs throughout the UK.

-With the exception of designated team training lessons, all the club's sessions are open to people who wish to play recreationally.
-About 40-50 of the club's members play only recreationally and the lesson schedule can usually accommodate for about 40 people to play weekly.
+With the exception of designated team training sessions, all the club's lessons are open to people who wish to play recreationally.
+Many of the club's members play only recreationally and the lesson schedule can usually accommodate all those wishing to play.

 The Polo Club hosts an annual Charity Polo Tournament on grass, in April.
 It has raised over £25,000 for Help for Heroes, the club's chosen charity, since 2009.
 As of 2015 it has been the largest annual polo event in Scotland.